cs1302uga/cs1302-c4-alpha/README.rst

 :Package Name: ``cs1302.game``
 :Simple Name: ``ConnectFourCLI``

-This command-line program does not replace the testing that you are asked to do in ``ConnectFourDriver``.
+This command-line program does not replace the testing that you are asked to do in ``ConnectFourTester``.
 Instead, it is provided to give you a way to play your game, assuming it is implemented properly.
 It may also help you when you debug your code.